 - Test Your Concept.
 You never can tell for sure if your idea is a hero or a zero without giving it to your end-users and collecting their feedback.
 An MVP gives a distinct answer whether you’ve correctly chosen a problem and a solution to it.

 - Collect Feedback.
-Using the MVP model you can further develop your product based not on your theories and assumptions but on direct feedback from your end-users.
+Using the Product MVP model you can further develop your product and add features based not on your theories and assumptions but on direct feedback from your end-users.

 - Reduced Time to Market.
-Since it takes less time to build and launch an MVP, Startups can get their advantage in reaching the market faster than their competitors.
+Since it takes less time to build and launch an MVP, a Startup or a Company can get its advantage in reaching the market faster than its competitors.

 - Raise Funding.
 A functional MVP is much more than a bare idea.
-A viable product (even if it’s minimum) can be sold to end-users, presented to investors during pitches or used for crowdfunding activities.
+A viable product (even if it’s minimum) can be sold to end-users, presented to investors during pitches, or used for crowdfunding activities.
 Thus, a good MVP can even expand your budget, not cut it.

 Also, as we’ve mentioned at the very beginning of the article, sometimes the MVP concept is confused with a PoC (Proof-of-Concept) or a Prototype.
-However, these are 3 different concepts that describe separate stages of the product development:
+However, these are 3 different concepts that describe separate stages of the product development process:

 |⚙️ PoC||🎨 Prototype||📱 MVP|